-Caps Lock or Shift + Caps Lock (Caps Lock) = Display precise cross hair for brushes.
+31) Caps Lock or Shift + Caps Lock (Caps Lock) = Display precise crosshair for brushes.

 Using the Marquee Tool (for Slicing/Selecting)

-When used correctly, the marquee (or "select") tool will let you select individual elements, entire graphics, and determines what is copied, cut, and pasted into your graphics.
-(Learn more about the marquee tool here.)
+When used correctly, the marquee tool will let you select individual elements, entire graphics, and determine what is copied, cut, and pasted into your graphics.

 To use these keyboard shortcuts, first select the Marquee tool by pressing m.

-Control (Command) = Toggle between Slice tool and Slice Selection tool.
+33) Control (Command) = Toggle between Slice tool and Slice Selection tool.

 Using Different Blending Options

-Blending options include quite a number of features to enhance the look or your graphic.
-Blending options are located in the top menu bar under Layer > Layer Style > Blending Options, or you can double-click any layer to bring up the options for that particular layer.
-(Learn more about blending options here.)
+Blending options include a number of features to enhance the look of your graphic.
+You can always choose a blending option by going to the top menu bar, under Layer > Layer Style > Blending Options.
+Or, you can double-click any layer to bring up the options for that particular layer.

 Manipulating Layers & Objects